sergiocastellanos/switch_mexico_data/Hydro/Correlation/CorrelationResults/README.md

-  - R-squared is very low, meaning that drought an precipitation  aren't connected to the production then it is a sign that using either drought or precipitation to predict the production simply will not have a significant regression (and thus predictor).
+  - R-squared is very low, meaning that drought and precipitation levels aren't connected to the production.
+It is a sign that using both drought or precipitation to predict the production simply will not return a significant regression (and thus prediction).